formative-cybering/goo.tube/README.md

 [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) desktop performance server for [Tidal Cycles](https://tidalcycles.org/) and [Hyprland](https://hypr.land).

 > [!CAUTION]
 > This repo is mainly for personal artistic use, it requires a bespoke setup to your machine and needs.
-It's great for arbitrarily passing OSC message to bash scripts and/or websockets, but it will only do what you tell it to do, and in its default state will not do much.
+It's great for arbitrarily passing OSC messages to bash scripts and/or websockets, but it will only do what you tell it to do, and in its default state will not do much.

 ```sh
 deno run dev